gem/oq-engine/doc/installing/overview.md

 ### macOS

-Multi-user is not supported on macOS yet.
+Multi-user is not supported on macOS.

 ### Windows

-Multi-user is not supported on Windows yet.
+Multi-user is not supported on Windows.

 ***